Financière des professionnels

 Put in place effective measures

 “John also needs to consult a tax advisor as soon as possible to ensure that his corporate structure will enable him to benefit from the capital gains exemption at the time of sale.
-If the sale takes place in 2024, he could exempt up to $1,016,836 in capital gains taxes arising from the sale of his shares.
+If he has not yet used his exemption, more than $1 million in capital gains could be tax-exempt on the sale of his shares.
+The exact amount of the exemption will depend on the cumulative threshold available in the year of sale.
 There are, however, a number of criteria to meet to take advantage of this deduction.
 To meet two of the criteria, which relate to the proportion of assets that must be actively used in the business, the company’s balance sheet must be purified by removing $550,000 in passive corporate investments.
 As there are numerous purification methods, the company’s balance sheet will have to be examined to identify the most appropriate one.
 Finally, depending on the organizational structure, it may be possible to multiply the capital gains exemption with other family members.”

 Essential step: valuation of the practice